Autodesk/ADAppRater-iOS/README.md

       return YES;
     }

+* `currentVersionDaysUntilPrompt` is the amount of days since the current app version was first launched to wait before prompting user to rate the app.
+Defualt is 1.
+* `currentVersionLaunchesUntilPrompt` is the amount of launches of the current app version to wait before prompting user to rate the app.
+Defualt is 3.
+* `remindWaitPeriod` is the number of days to wait to re-prompt user to rate the app, in case he asked to be reminded later.
+* `promptForNewVersionIfUserRated` Set YES if user should be prompted to rate the app for a new version, even if he already rated an older version.
+Defualt is NO.

 ###Advanced configuration
 ADAppRater supports multiple scenarios of significant events to target users who have reached a certain goal.